 In the 19th century, the University became the centre of the Finnish national awakening.
 It was the scene for the formation of Finnish identity, history, language and culture as well as the creation of the Finnish national anthem and flag.
 Throughout its history, the University of Helsinki has played a key role in the development of the Finnish education system, cultural life and welfare state.
-It has been the alma mater of nine presidents and thousands of influential figures in the worlds of politics, scholarship, culture and the business sector, not forgetting four Nobel laureates.
+It has been the alma mater of seven presidents and thousands of influential figures in the worlds of politics, scholarship, culture and the business sector, not forgetting four Nobel laureates.

 Our success as a world-class university is not measured in years, but in decades and centuries.
 In good times and bad, our focus has always been on the future.